jekeymer/Contact-Process-Ising-Model/README.md

 	+1: spin up, representing a site expressing the other reporter (plotted in magenta)

 Occupied sites (states: -1,2,+1) can have spin flips or differentiation reactions together with particle death reactions.

 In the Gillespie algorithm we use 2 random numbers.
-The fist one is used to decide which one of the competing reactions might take place.
+The first one is used to decide which one of the competing reactions might take place.
 Then, a second random number is used to decide if the chosen reaction, indeed take place (or not).
 This way, the Poisson process is respected and probabilities are well defined.